gregarshinov/biaffine-ner/README.md

 ## Using a pre-trained model

-* All two of the pretrained models are available at may [Google drive](https://essexuniversity.box.com/s/etbae3f57hts3hr79e5ck5z0tppkoasu).
+* All two of the pretrained models are available at my [Google drive](https://essexuniversity.box.com/s/etbae3f57hts3hr79e5ck5z0tppkoasu).
 * Choose the model you want to use and copy it to the `logs/` folder.
 * Modifiy the *test_path* accordingly in the `experiments.conf`:
 * the *test_path* is the path to *.jsonl* file, each line of the *.jsonlines* file is a batch of sentences and must in the following format: